 October 3, 2025

-Democratic Political Strategist Buys The Root, Returning It Back To Black Ownership
+Democratic Political Strategist Buys The Root, Making It A Black-Owned Publication

 Ashley Allison

-The Root, an online news and media website, will be owned by a Black person for the first time in years.
+The Root, an online news and media website, will be owned by a Black woman for the first time.
 Democratic political strategist and CNN commentator, Ashley Allison, announced that she is acquiring The Root from G/O Media, a digital media holding company controlled by a private equity firm.

 CNN reported that Allison said she will invest in video content, build new partnerships with experts, and launch in-person experiences for The Root’s readers.